What happens when a succession plan goes right?

 “Kate brings a fresh perspective to the investment advisory side,” said Foote, “and insight into the younger generations.”

 Before Hewell, the firm didn’t actively recruit next-gen clients.
 The Financial Focus book was at capacity, and Foote, though not ready to retire, was at least contemplating the next avenue in life.
 Hewell, however, was busy building on her established reputation.

 The partners held a Next Generation seminar, handpicking 65 of their high net worth clients and inviting their children to a luncheon.

 “It was very successful,” said Foote.
 “The younger generation clients work so well with Kate.”
-Being a millennial herself, Hewell is a digital native, is more in tune with next-gen culture and understands their approach to finance.
+Being a millennial herself, Hewell is a digital native, is more in tune with next-gen culture, and she understands their approach to finance.

-Thorough planning done well in advance, establishing a strong relationship with their successor and honest communication between advisors, staff and clients all proved invaluable in a succession plan done right, said Williams.
+Thorough planning done well in advance, establishing a strong relationship with their successor and honest communication between financial professionals, staff and clients all proved invaluable in a succession plan done right, said Williams.